elementary/hig/code-reviews.md

 ### Partial is better than none

-A partial review or is better than no review: You don't need to fully understand the codebase to test its functionality.
-Often the provided feedback of a partial review helps to keep the momentum going and eventually leads to a full review.
+A partial review is better than no review: You don't need to fully understand the codebase to test its functionality.
+Often the provided feedback of a partial review helps to keep the momentum and eventually leads to a full review.

 ### Stay curious